This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 For the pasta dish

-- 1 gallon water to cook the pasta
+- 12 ounces spaghetti + 1 gallon of water to cook the pasta and 1 tablespoon of salt to season the water

 - 1 tablespoon olive oil